BaneleMK/Get_Next_Line/README.md

 # Get_Next_Line
-This is a programm written in c thats suppose to read a file and return the file line by line to a pointer to char.
+This is a Function written in c thats suppose to read a file and return the file line by line to a pointer to char.